-4.1 Abuse
+5.1 Abuse

 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or by another child or children.
-The definition of abuse has been expanded to highlight that witnessing ill treatment of others is harmful to children, particularly in the context of domestic abuse.

-4.2 Physical abuse
+5.2 Physical abuse